 94.5% of the residents in Cherokee County, GA are U.S. citizens.

 The largest universities in Cherokee County, GA are Reinhardt University (352 degrees awarded in 2021).

 In 2021, the median property value in Cherokee County, GA was $292,300, and the homeownership rate was 76.6%.

-The median property value in Cherokee County, GA is $234,300, and the homeownership rate is 76.6%.
-Most people in Cherokee County, GA commute by Drove Alone, and the average commute time is 32.3 minutes.
-The average car ownership in Cherokee County, GA is 2 cars per household.
+Most people in Cherokee County, GA drove alone to work, and the average commute time was 33.7 minutes.
+The average car ownership in Cherokee County, GA was 2 cars per household.